-Note: Diamond Brite is made in batches of 60 to 80 bags using natural ingredients.
+- Note: River Rok is made in batches of 60 to 80 bags using natural ingredients.
 For this reason there will be variations in shade between batches.
 Batch numbers are stamped on the ends of every bag.
-It is incumbent upon the user to follow these instructions explicitly to ensure the most consistent color throughout the pool.

-- A. Separate the bags according to the batch numbers stamped on the bottom of each bag.
+It is therefore incumbent upon the user to follow these instructions explicitly to ensure the most consistent color throughout the pool. - A. Separate the bags according to the batch numbers stamped on the bottom of each bag.
 Record all batch numbers.
 All warranties are rendered invalid without the batch numbers. - B. Blend different batches together in each mix according to the ratio present at the job site.
 For example: If there are 30 bags total on the job and there are 20 bags of Batch A and 10 bags of Batch B then use 2 bags of A to 1 bag of B in every mix. - C. Measure and add water to mixer.
 Hold back a portion of the water and add as necessary as mixing progresses.
-Careful measuring of the mix water will produce the best material.
+Careful measuring of the mix water will produce the best results.
 Lower water to cement ratios will produce plaster of greater strength and density.
 It is therefore best to use as little water as needed to produce a workable mix.
 Excess water will reduce strength and increase shrinkage (check) cracks.
-Water requirements will vary according to job site conditions.

-Note: Mix water quality is extremely important.
-Well water or water high in metal and mineral content will cause discoloration in finished Diamond Brite.
-Additionally, water of high hardness or alkalinity will cause the plaster to effloresce, releasing high levels of salts that produce calcium scale.
-This is especially true of colored Diamond Brite such as Midnight Blue, Onyx, Tahoe Blue and French Gray.
-Check mix water for metals, minerals, hardness and alkalinity before using.

-- D. Start mixer and add Diamond Brite as quickly as possible to ensure that all the material has the proper mix time.
+Water requirements will vary according to job site conditions. - Note: Mix water quality is extremely important.
+Well water or water high in metal and mineral content will cause discoloration in finished River Rok.
+Additionally, mix water of high hardness or alkalinity will cause the plaster to effloresce, releasing high levels of salts that produce calcium scale.
+Check mix water for metals, minerals, hardness and alkalinity before using. - D. Start mixer and add River Rok as quickly as possibly to ensure that all the material has the proper mix time.
 Failure to do so will produce uneven set times and result in washouts and streaking. - E. Mix for a minimum of 5 minutes but no more than 10 minutes.
 This ensures even distribution of aggregates and increases the working time of the plaster.
 Insufficient mix time will result in uneven setting and shade variations.
 Too much mix time will produce an overall weaker plaster and may entrain undesirable air bubbles.
-As a rule of thumb, mix for only the amount of time required to produce a consistent, homogenous batter. - F. Calcium Chloride may be used as an accelerator.
+As a rule of thumb, mix for only the amount of time required to produce a consistent, homogenous batter.

+F. Calcium Chloride may be used as an accelerator.
 It must be fully dissolved in water allowing impurities to settle out.
 Pour off the solution from the top being careful not to add impurities to the mix.
 The impurities found in calcium chloride flake and pellets have been known to cause discoloration in pool plaster.
 No more than 2% by weight of cement (about 1/2 lb. per bag) can be used.
 Overuse will cause discoloration.
-For best results use SGM Accelerator 100 at a maximum rate of 1/4 gallon per bag.
+It must be noted that excessive use of calcium chloride will result in rapid acceleration and may affect the exposure process.
+For best results, use SGM Accelerator 100 at a maximum rate of 1/4 gallon per bag.